-In endothelial cells, WPB exocytosis is primarily driven by sustained high levels of intracellular calcium ions (Ca2+), which occur during stimulation by physiological agonists or cellular injury.
+In endothelial cells, WPB exocytosis is primarily driven by sustained high levels of intracellular Ca2+ ions, which occur during stimulation by physiological agonists or cellular injury.
 However, our understanding of how these Ca2+ increases are sensed and translated into WPB exocytosis remains incomplete, prompting research to focus on this aspect of the process.
-Prior to stimulated exocytosis WPBs located in the cell periphery are anchored to the actin cytoskeleton via the Rab27a effectors MyRIP and Myosin Va [89,97,98].
-This serves to strategically position the organelles close to the plasma membrane whilst preventing premature exocytosis.
-As calcium levels increase within the cell in response to hormones or injury, a series of calcium-sensitive proteins come into play, contributing to plasma membrane docking and fusion of WPBs.
-WPBs bind to specific plasma membrane microdomains enriched for phosphatidylinositol 4,5- bisphosphate (PIP2) [99].
-The formation of these microdomains is orchestrated by calcium-dependent regulation of RalA, which, in turn, promotes Arf6-dependent phospholipase D1 (PLD1) activity [84].
-Two Ca2+ binding effector proteins of Rab27a, synaptotagmin-like protein 4a (Slp4-a) and Munc13-4 guide WPB localization to the plasma membrane [76,81,100].
-Munc13-4 associates with S100A10 that operates in conjunction with Annexin A2 (AnxA2), which is recruited in a Ca2+ dependent fashion to newly formed PIP2 microdomains.
-Together these proteins form the adapter complex that links WPB to the plasma membrane [81].
-Additionally, WPBs dock to the SNARE machinery on the plasma membrane via a Rab27a/Slp4-a/STXBP1 or STXBP3 complex [72,76].
-The resulting SNARE complexes that are required for WPB-PM fusion consist of the R-SNAREs VAMP3/VAMP8 (on the organelle) [50,87] and the Q-SNAREs STX3/STX4/SNAP23 (on the plasma membrane) [85,86,101].
-While STX2 is frequently identified in genetic association studies with levels of WPB proteins [102,103], its role in this fusion process remains unconfirmed by experimental evidence.
-A more recent discovery introduces synaptotagmin-like protein 2a (Slp2-a) as a calcium dependent effector of Rab27a.
-This protein mediates tip-end fusion of the organelle, a noteworthy revelation given their unconventional shape [80].
-This mediation is achieved through the Ca2+ dependent condensation of Slp2-a, which can bind to PIP2, at the WPB tip.
+Prior to stimulated exocytosis, WPBs located in the cell periphery are anchored to the actin cytoskeleton via the Rab27a effectors MyRIP and Myosin Va [90,98,99].
+This serves to strategically position the organelles close to the plasma membrane (PM) while preventing premature exocytosis.
+As calcium levels increase within the cell in response to hormones or injury, a series of calcium-sensitive proteins come into play, contributing to PM docking and fusion of WPBs.
+WPBs bind to specific PM microdomains enriched for phosphatidylinositol 4,5-bisphosphate (PIP2) [100].
+The formation of these microdomains is orchestrated by calcium-dependent regulation of RalA, which, in turn, promotes Arf6-dependent phospholipase D1 (PLD1) activity [85].
+Two Ca2+ binding effector proteins of Rab27a, Slp4-a and Munc13-4, guide WPB localization to the PM [76,82,101].
+Munc13-4 associates with S100A10 and operates in conjunction with annexin A2 (AnxA2), which is recruited in a Ca2+dependent fashion to newly formed PIP2 microdomains.
+Together, these proteins form the adapter complex that links WPB to the PM [82].
+Additionally, WPBs dock to the SNARE machinery on the PM via a Rab27a/Slp4-a/STXBP1 or STXBP3 complex [72,76].
+The resulting SNARE complexes that are required for WPB-PM fusion consist of the R-SNAREs VAMP3/VAMP8 (on the organelle) [50,88] and the Q-SNAREs STX3/STX4/SNAP23 (on the PM) [86,87,102].
+While STX2 is frequently identified in genetic association studies with levels of WPB proteins [103,104], its role in this fusion process remains unconfirmed by experimental evidence.
+A more recent discovery introduces Slp2-a as a Ca2+-dependent effector of Rab27a.
+This protein mediates tipend fusion of the organelle, a noteworthy revelation given their unconventional shape [81].
+This mediation is achieved through the Ca2+dependent condensation of SIp2-a, which can bind to PIP2 at the WPB tip.
 Although this is beneficial for the release of highly multimeric VWF, it does not significantly impact WPB-PM fusion.
-This explains the relatively mild inhibitory effect of Slp2a knockdown on total VWF secretion [80].
+This explains the relatively mild inhibitory effect of Slp2a knockdown on total VWF secretion [81].